DavidAnson/markdownlint/doc/Rules.md

 ```

 Use the special value `"*"` meaning "zero or more unspecified headings" or the
-the special value `"+"` meaning "one or more unspecified headings" and set the
+special value `"+"` meaning "one or more unspecified headings" and set the
 `headings` parameter to:

 ```json